 Thought corn was the only grain that popped up for a crunchy snack?
 Popped sorghum is fun to make and just as delicious.
-If you’ve never heard of sorghum, you’re sure to see a lot of it in 2017, as it’s one of our top alternative gluten-free grain picks.
+If you've never heard of sorghum, you're sure to see a lot of it in the snack aisle.
+It's a top alternative gluten-free grain pick for good reason.

 This healthy snack tastes and looks like (mini) popcorn but is made instead from the wholesome grain sorghum.
 Sorghum similarly pops into fluffy bite-sized pieces when heated in oil.
 Sprinkle with some sea salt and you won't be able to stop eating it by the handful.

 Sorghum is a gluten-free member of the grass family.
 It’s incredibly nutritious boasting 20 grams of protein, 12 grams of fiber, 48 percent RDA iron, and 4 percent RDA calcium per one-cup serving.